Rathore dynasty: British period

 The Rathore ruler of Jodhpur, Man Singh, initially refused to form treaties with the British.
 However in 1805-1806 he approached the British for military advice and paid the British to protect his state against the predatory actions of the Marathas and Pindaris.
 By 1816 the British changed this treaty and expelled all foreign influence in Jodhpur, they also started arbitrating in state matters.
 By 1818 the alliance was cemented and in 1832 the Rajputana agency was formed.
 Man Singh was not always cordial with the British during this time, in 1829 Man Singh gave shelter to Mudhoji II Bhonsle and antagonized the British.
 Mudhoji was zealously protected by Man Singh and lived his remaining life in Jodhpur till his death in 1840.
 Man Singh was finally caught with evidence, when his spy Dhumdas was arrested by the British.
 Man Singh was using ascetics as spies and messengers.
 The letters proved that Man Singh was part of an "anti-British cabal" which included Maharaja Ranjit Singh of Punjab, Dost Muhammad, King of Afghanistan and the Russians.
 In September 1839 the British sent an army and captured Jodhpur.
 Man Singh chose to relinquish his throne and became an ascetic to avoid war.
 The exiled maharaja of Jodhpur died on 5 September 1843 due to poor health.
 The 1857 rebellion sparked uprisings amongst several Rajput chieftains of the Rathore clan in Jodhpur State.
 Prominent amongst them was Kushal Singh of Auwa.
 After several failed attempts by the British, the rebellion was quelled by the British army under the command of Brigadier Holmes.

-During the 20th century the lower castes in India tried to uplift their social standing by adopting surnames of other castes.
-The Rajput clan name "Rathore" was adopted as a surname by the Teli community in 1931, who started calling themselves Vaishyas Rathore for caste upliftment.
-During the same period of British Raj, the Banjaras began styling themselves as Chauhan and Rathor Rajputs.